18 Mar OAFI RELEASE ABOUT CORONAVIRUS/COVID-19

 4. Disinfect surfaces regularly.
 Clean high-contact surfaces like countertops, light switches, door knobs and the interior of your car with disinfectant.
 Use a mixture of 60% isopropyl alcohol and 40% water to kill germs on high-contact objects and surfaces, such as your cell phone, computer keyboard, remote control, door knobs and water taps.
 Wash the glasses with soap and warm water every day.

 5. Cover your mouth and nose when you cough.
 Discard all used tissues immediately.

 6. Give up handshakes and hugs for the moment.
 Practice greeting with a smile and putting your hands to your heart.

-7. Don’t wear mask.
+7. Do not wear a mask.
 Standard surgical face masks do not serve as a filter against the virus in healthy people, but if you are sick, a mask can help prevent droplets from spreading when you sneeze or cough, so it will not infect other people.
-The Sanitary Authorities have asked the healthy people who do not accumulate masks because the priority is that health care providers have them and may experience a shortage if the general public buys them.
+The Sanitary Authorities have asked the healthy people not to accumulate masks because the priority is that health care providers have them since there could be a shortage if the general public buys them.

 8. Call as soon as possible.
-If you have cold or flu symptoms, call your doctor at phone numbers free authorized for this purpose by the different Autonomous Communities instead of rush to urgent care or to the emergency department.
-Do not Go to the hospital or medical center without telling the health care providers before, you could infect other people.
+If you have cold or flu symptoms, call your doctor to the toll-free numbers authorized for this purpose by the different Autonomous Communities instead of rushing to receive urgent care.
+Do not go to the hospital or medical center without first informing the health personnel, because you could infect other people.

 9. Stay up-to-date by consulting reliable sources.
 Check back regularly for updates, and follow the mainstream media and health authorities, such as WHO and the Ministry of Health, Consumer Affairs and Social Welfare.